 - Allied health professionals or paraprofessionals such as health educators, care coordinators, depression care coordinators, community health workers, promotores de salud, peer coaches, or patient navigators.

-Since our traditional educational and training paradigm has not focused on collaboration and a comprehensive, team-based approach, the majority of our health care workforce has not received training on working together to provide effective integrated services.
+Since our traditional educational and training paradigm has not focused on collaboration and a comprehensive, team-based approach, the majority of our health care workforce has not received training on working together to provide effective integrated services6.

 Training and education programs that are focused on integration are emerging.
 More than 90 are listed in our Programs section.